ovotech/circleci-orbs/argocd/README.md

 ## Prerequisites

 You will need to use a context with `ARGOCD_TOKEN` populated with a token from the project your application resides in.
-To generate a token, in ArgoCD UI got to *Projects* > *Your team name* > *Roles* > *read-only* and create a JWT token at the bottom.
-Give it a sensible ID, such as `circleci`.
-This token can be re-used amongst all applications in your team's project; it provides read-only access to your project and its application.
+See below on how to generate a token.
+This token can be re-used amongst all applications in your team's project; the role used should only provide read-only access to your project and its applications.

 ## Example Usage